Constructing the virtual fundamental class of a Kuranishi atlas: The main arguments

-To define $\al_{IJ}(e,x)$ we consider the chain of length $k(|x|)$ formed by the sets $H$ such that $|x|\in |V_H|^{|H|+1}$
+To define $\al_{IJ}(e,x)$ we consider the chain of length $m = m(|x|)$ formed by the sets $H$ such that $|x|\in |V_H|^{|H|+1}$

 modifying the definition of $\ov\st^\De_J(|x|)$ from \eqref{eq:starx} accordingly.
-Extending the procedure in \eqref{eq:al1J}, if $I = I_{m}(|x|)$ we define $\al_{IJ}(e,x)$ by applying collar maps in $Y_{\Vv^{\ka+1}, I_k, \ve^{\ka+1}}$ a total of $k(|x|)- m$ times with initial points $p_{n-1}\in \pr_\De^{-1}(\De_{I_{n}})$ and collar lengths $r_n$ for $n=m+1,\dots, k(|x|)$.
-In fact, it is useful to think of applying the iterated collar map that lies over the path $\Pp(x)$ in $\ov\st^De_J(|x|)$ with the following vertices:
+Extending the procedure in \eqref{eq:al1J}, if $I = I_{k}(|x|)$ we define $\al_{IJ}(e,x)$ by applying collar maps in $Y_{\Vv^{\ka+1}, I_m, \ve^{\ka+1}}$ a total of $m- k$ times with initial points $p_{n-1}\in \pr_\De^{-1}(\De_{I_{n}})$ and collar lengths $r_n$ for $n=k+1,\dots, m=m(|x|)$.
+In fact, it is useful to think of applying the iterated collar map that lies over the path $\Pp(e,x)$ in $\ov\st^\De_J(|x|)$ with the following vertices:

 (see Figure~\ref{fig:2}) where the $r_n$ are described below.
-Note that by the collar compatibility with covering maps in \eqref{eq:coll4} it makes no difference whether at the $n$th step we apply the collar map over the segment $p_{n-1}, p_n$ in $Y_{\Vv,I_n, \ve}$ (where $\Vv: = \Vv^\ka$) and then lift to the next level $Y_{\Vv,I_{n+1}, \ve}$, or whether we first lift all the way to $Y_{\Vv,I_{\max}, \ve}$, and then apply the collar maps.
-We take the second approach, first lifting the initial point $(e_{A\less I}, x)$ to
+Note that by the collar compatibility with covering maps in \eqref{eq:coll4} it makes no difference whether at the $n$th step we apply the collar map over the segment $[p_{n-1}, p_n]$ in $Y_{\Vv,I_n, \ve}$ (where $\Vv: = \Vv^\ka$) and then lift to the next level $Y_{\Vv,I_{n+1}, \ve}$, or whether we first lift all the way to $Y_{\Vv,I_{m}, \ve}$ (where $I_m = I_{\max}$), and then apply the collar maps.
+We take the second approach, first lifting the initial point $(e_{A\less I_k}, x)$ to

-and then applying successive collar maps that remain in the boundary $\p\, Y_{\Vv, I_{\max}, \ve^{\ka+1}} $ until the very last step.
-Similarly, by the collar compatibility with shrinkings we can work in $\Vv: =\Vv^\ka$ rather than in the different $\Vv^m$.
+and then applying successive collar maps that remain in the boundary $\p'\, Y_{\Vv, I_{m}, \ve^{\ka+1}} $ until the very last step.
+Note that by the collar compatibility with shrinkings we can work in $\Vv: =\Vv^\ka$ rather than in the different $\Vv^i$.

-To complete this definition of $\al_{IJ}(e_{A\less I},x)$ it remains to define the lengths $r_n = r_n(x)$ for $m+1\le n \le k$.
+To complete this definition of $\al_{IJ}(e_{A\less I},x)$ it remains to define the lengths $r_n = r_n(x)$ for $k+1\le n \le m$.
 To achieve consistency with coordinate changes, for each $I\in \Ii_\Kk$, we choose a cutoff function $\chi_I:|\Kk|\to [0,1]$ such that

 and for each $J$ denote its pullback to the set $V_J^{|J|+1}$ by the same letter.
 Then, writing $a_n: = \sqrt{\|e_{I_n\less I_{n-1}}\|}$ and $\chi_i: = \chi_{I_i}$, we define